 WaterSim is a hierarchical model that uses supply from surface and groundwater sources and demand from residential, commercial, incorporating the rules that govern reservoirs, aquifer use, and land-use change.
 Gober et al. (2011) in Environment and Planning B and Sampson et al. (2011) in Journal of Environmental Management described the development of WaterSim.
 The current version of the model, WaterSim 5.0, is comprised of (1) a Microsoft C# interface; (2) a C# library module; and (3) a simulation model (FORTRAN) that houses the rules and algorithms to model water supply and demand, all at the water provider-level.
 WaterSim 5.0 runs on an annual time-step.
 WaterSim 5.0 produces water supply and use patterns for 33 Phoenix Metropolitan Area water providers.

-DCDC II’s WaterSim Steering Committee developed recommendations for model improvements based on feedback from the research community and community partners.
-The new version of WaterSim, includes a Microsoft.Net-based standalone model (which does not require PowerSIM) with a documented application interface (API) and base condition data sets for Central Arizona.
+The WaterSim Steering Committee developed recommendations for model improvements based on feedback from the research community and community partners.
+WaterSim 5.0, includes a Microsoft.Net-based standalone model (which does not require PowerSIM) with a documented application interface (API) and base condition data sets for Central Arizona.